Skip to main content

 How will DEQ monitor the water coming from this site to ensure it's not contaminated?
 What would DEQ do if contamination from the soil is found to leach in the soil?

 The City is subject to a stormwater water quality permit called a 1200CA permit which identifies work practices and monitoring that the City will carry out.
 DEQ will review monitoring data, reports and may conduct periodic inspections of the project.
-If the City is found to be out of compliance with their stormwater permit or the beneficial use determination, DEQ will evaluate whether enforcement action is needed.
+If the City is found to be out of compliance with their stormwater permit or the beneficial use determinations, DEQ will evaluate whether enforcement action is needed which may include corrective action and/or a fine.

 How will DEQ verify that the City of Portland will follow the Beneficial Use Determination requirements?